Patryk2001k/Radar-simulation-in-2D-Cartesian-system/README.md

 - **Object:** Defines the properties and behavior of objects in the world.
 - **Radar:** Simulates a radar device, scanning the environment for objects within a certain radius and angle.

-### Potential Extensions

-- Integrate real-world radar physics for more accurate simulations.
-- Expand the simulation to a 3D environment.
-- Develop a graphical interface to visualize the radar and object movements.

 ### Contributing

 We welcome contributions!
 Please fork this repository and submit a pull request to contribute.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---